Skip to content

 1. Another misconception is the belief that debt management plans are too complex or time-consuming to understand.

-Unfortunately, this internal barrier often keeps borrowers trapped in a debt paradigm that may be simple to understand but impossible to overcome.
+Unfortunately, this internal barrier often keeps borrowers trapped in a debt pattern that may be simple to understand but impossible to overcome.
+Like anything else that’s new in life, over time what once seemed dauntingly complicated gradually becomes second nature.

-1. Another prevalent fear involves the concern that velocity bankers can no longer spend to enjoy their lives with such an aggressive repayment regime.
+1. Another prevalent fear involves the concern that velocity bankers can no longer spend to enjoy their lives with such an aggressive repayment regimen.

 When shifting from impulsive financial behavior to becoming fiscally responsible, Velocity Bankers often find a comfortable balance between saving for their “financial future” and spending for their “financial now.”